kb-dk/pdf-service/DEVELOPER.md

 ## Jetty

-Jetty is a servlet container (like Tomcat) that is often used for testing during development.

 This project can be started with `mvn jetty:run`, which will expose a webserver with the implemented service at port 8080.
 If it is started in debug mode from an IDE (normally IntelliJ IDEA), breakpoints and all the usual debug functionality